-s ende nber 3 ded
+Years ended December 31. : Six months ended June 30.

-2 2010 2 2011 2012 012 2012 (unaudited - 013
+2 2010 2011 011 2012 012 2012 2013

+(unaudited)

-(in thous ands) )
+(in thous ands)

 Cost of goods sold \$ 61 \$ 35 \$ 7 \$ 4 \$ 26

 Research and development 60 50 8 4 24

 Sales and marketing 80 58 9 4 21

 General and administrative 579 420 137 24 169

 Total stock-based compensation expense \$ 780 \$ 563 \$ 161 \$ 36 \$ 240

-(2) The pro forma basic and diluted net loss per share attributable to our common stockholders calculations reflect the 30-to-one reverse stock split effected on August 20, 2013 and assum the conversion of all outstanding shares of preferred stock into shares of common stock using the as-if-converted method as though the conversion had occurred at the beginning of the period presented and the resulting reclassification of the preferred stock warrant liability to additional paid-in capital.

-(3) We prepare Adjusted EBITDA and our other non-GAAP measures to eliminate the impact of items that we do not consider indicative of our overall operating performance.
+- (2) The proforma basic and diluted net loss per share attributable to our common stockholders calculations reflect the 30-to-one reverse stock split effected on August 20, 2013 and assum the conversion of all outstanding shares of preferred stock into shares of common stock using the as-if-converted method as though the conversion had occurred at the beginning of the period presented and the resulting reclassification of the preferred stock warrant liability to additional paid-in capital, but do not reflect the automatic conversion of certain warrants that if unexercised, will convert into an aggregate of 11,160 shares of common stock upon the completion of this offering, at the initial public offering price of \$10.00 per share. - (3) We prepare Adjusted EBITDA and our other non-GAAP measures to eliminate the impact of items that we do not consider indicative of our overall operating performance.
 To arrive at our non-GAAP gross profit, we exclude stock-based compensation expense from our GAAP gross profit.
-To arrive at Adjusted all amortization of intangible assets, stock-based compensation expense and non-recurring consulting fees, if any, from our GAAP net income (loss) from operations.
+To arrive at our non-GAAP income (loss) from operations, we exclude all amortization of intangible assets, stock-based compensation expense and non-recurring consulting fees, if any, from our GAAP net income (loss) from operations.
 To arrive at Adjusted EBITDA, we exclude these same items and, additionally, exclude asset impairment charges, loss (gain) from disposal of idle assets, unrealized exchange loss (gain), interest (income) expense, on a net basis, provision for (benefit from) income taxes and depreciation expense, from our GAAP net income (loss).